FSP or Fachsprachenprüfung is a specialised medical German language exam designed to assess your proficiency in medical German.

 Remember, practice is the name of the game.
 Get enough practice in with the medical German vocabulary and you shall easily pass the dreaded practical exam.

-If however, you do not pass in the first attempt, do not lose heart.
+If you do not pass in the first attempt, do not lose heart.
 You can apply again!
-Just remember to concentrate on your German language and do not worry about the medicinal knowledge.
+Remember to concentrate on your German language and not worry about the medicinal knowledge.